True Parisians take time every year to attend at least one of the following social and cultural events.

 Every year in October, since 1990, the Week of Taste –also known as la Semaine du goût – is held across Paris and France with the aim to ‘’fight’’ for taste.

 The main goal of this festival is to teach all consumers – whatever their age, but especially the youngest- about taste.

 For example, Parisian bakers, cooks or cheese producers visit schools to share their passion for taste with 4th and 5th graders.

 The aim of this festival is also to teach students how to eat better.

-The other objective of the week of taste is transmitting know skills and passion, promoting a healthy and balanced diet and of course always enjoying taste.
+The other objective of the week of taste is transmitting know skills and passion, promoting a healthy and balanced diet and of course always enjoying the taste.

 15. Fête des Jardins à Paris (Paris Garden Festival).
 Takes place in September and October.

 As autumn comes to Paris, the city's parks and gardens invite Parisians to celebrate the beauty of nature during the Fête des Jardins (Garden Festival).

 For more than 20 years, this annual event has been bringing together thousands of nature-loving Parisians.